Topological tameness of Margulis spacetimes: Dynamics and hyperbolic geometry

-Let $\Uu_{\rm rec} \Sigma_+$ denote the set of unit tangent vectors of nonwandering geodesics on $\Sigma_+$.
-We recall \begin{lem} Let $\Sigma_+$ be as above.
-Then \begin{itemize} \item $\Uu_{\rm rec} \Sigma_+ \subset \Uu\Sigma_+$ is a connected compact geodesic flow invariant set and is a subset of the compact set $\Uu \Sigma''_+$. \item The inverse image $\Uu_{\rm rec} \Ss_+$ of $\Uu_{\rm rec} \Sigma_+$ in $\Uu_{\rm rec} \Ss_+$ is precisely the set of geodesics with both endpoints in $\Lambda$. \item The set of pairs of fixed points for all $g \in G$ is dense in $\Lambda \times \Lambda$. \end{itemize} \end{lem} \begin{proof} The first item is in Lemma 1.2 in \cite{GLM} and the second item is in the proof of the same lemma.
+is dense in $\Lambda \times \Lambda$. \end{itemize} \end{lem} \begin{proof} The first item is in Lemma 1.2 in \cite{GLM} and the second item is in the proof of the same lemma.
 The connectedness is also proved in Lemma 1.3 in \cite{GLM}.
-The third item follows from the fact that the set of closed geodesic orbits are dense in $\Uu_{\rm rec} \Sigma_+$ as the flow is Anosov. \end{proof}
+The third item follows from the fact that the set of closed geodesic orbits are dense in $\Uu_{\rm rec} \Sigma_+$ as the flow is Anosov (see \cite{Katok2}). \end{proof}

-Let $\Delta$ denote the diagonal of $\Lambda \times \Lambda$.
-Such pairs $(\lambda_u,\lambda_s)\in\Lambda\times\Lambda - \Delta$ correspond to nonwandering geodesics in the quotient hyperbolic surface.
+Let $\Delta(\Lambda)$ denote the diagonal of $\Lambda \times \Lambda$.
+Such pairs $(\lambda_u,\lambda_s)\in\Lambda\times\Lambda - \Delta(\Lambda)$ correspond to nonwandering geodesics in the quotient hyperbolic surface.
 Thus, the set of closed geodesics is dense in the set of nonwandering geodesics by Lemma \ref{lem:glm}.

-We have a compactification picture of the above phenomena: For a nonelementary Fuchsian group $\Gamma_0\subset\PGL(2, \R)$, the closure in the projective space $\P\big(\Mat_2(\R)\big)$ equals $\Gamma_0 \cup (\Lambda\times\Lambda)$, where $\Lambda\subset\BdS \Ss_+$ is the limit set of $\Gamma_0$.
+We have a compactification picture of the above phenomena: For a nonelementary Fuchsian group $\Gamma_0\subset\PGL(2, \R)$, the closure in the projective space $\P\big(\Mat_2(\R)\big)$ equals $\Gamma_0 \cup (\Lambda\times\Lambda)$, where $\Lambda\subset\partial\Ss_+$ is the limit set of $\Gamma_0$.
 Here we could write

-where $\rpo\times\rpo$ corresponds to the set of projective equivalence classes of rank-one $2\times 2$ real matrices.
-(Projective equivalence classes of such matrices are completely determined by their kernels and images, which are {\em arbitrary\/} lines through the origin in $\R^2$.)
-The kernel of a rank one $2\times 2$ matrix is the undefined set for the corresponding singular projective transformation, and the singular projective transformation is constant on the complement of this point in the one-dimensional real projective space.
+where $\rpone\times\rpone$ corresponds to the set of projective equivalence classes of rank-one $2\times 2$ real matrices.
+Projective equivalence classes of such matrices are completely determined by their kernels and images, which are {\em arbitrary\/} lines through the origin in $\R^2$.